Emergence of solitons from many-body photon bound states in quantum nonlinear media: Array of two-level atoms

-We now explore the analogue of these effects in a bi-directional array.
-One can already see that a major difference compared to the chiral case is the emergence of a single-excitation band gap around the atomic resonance, as shown in Fig.~\ref{fig:setup_dis1ex}(a), which causes strong reflectance of weak resonant pulses.
-On the other hand, the experimental observation of SIT does not rely on chirality, and so one might expect that SIT will arise for strong enough input pulses in the bi-directional case.
 In order to investigate the change in behavior from weak to strong pulses, we utilize a previously developed matrix product state (MPS) algorithm for this problem (see App.~\ref{AppMPS} and Ref.~\cite{MPSJames,james_ryd,mahmo_calajo} for further details).
 In this representation, the maximum bond dimension needed to obtain convergence in the simulations, $D_{\rm max}$, is directly connected to the entanglement entropy of the system and it acts as an important figure of merit to understand if the dynamics is highly correlated, $D_{\rm max}\gg1$, or if a mean field approximation for the atoms suffices, $D_{\rm max}\sim 1$.